tuw-cpsg/demos_ros/wanderer/README.md

   random variables: Pose, Point Cloud
   utility: minimum distances derived from predicted robot state and predicted point cloud using all possible actions (linear and angular velocity)
   decision: linear and angular velocity corresponding to the maximum expected utility

-* *TODO* Implement the decision making process in a ROS node.
-Map the formulated decision maker to the code (formulas/evalutions/decisions to parts of the code).

-* *TODO* State and explain the decision maker and the implementation.

 Setup
 -----